Prepare for consultation with rheumatologist

 - Eczema or other skin symptoms?

-- What medical examinations / investigations of blood and urine, x-ray, CT, MRI, specialist assessments ... have been made for the current symptoms so far?
-When was it (year)?
+- What medical examinations / examinations of blood and urine, X-ray, CT, MRI, specialist assessments… have been done for the relevant symptoms so far?
+When was it (years)?
 Where (GP, specialist, hospital)?
 What did the results show?

 - If blood and / or urine tests have recently been made by your GP (or other), you can bring a printout